saikireeti123/Devops-AWS/docker.md

 *  docker container stop 'container id/name'
 *  docker container rm 'container id/name'"

-Note: The place of the container exits on the next execution the root folder will be change.
+* Note: The place of the container exits on the next execution the root folder will be change.
+* Eg: * For nginx container the root folder is('/')
+    * For apache container the root folder is('/var/www/html')

 # Docker image:
 ----------------